nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 When a user enters a valid Mark command in the interface, `AddressBookParser#parseCommand` will be called which processes the inputs, creates an instance of a command parser and calls the `IssueCommandParser#parse` method.
 Within this method, the `-m` flag is detected, calling `IssueCommandParser#parseMarkIssueCommand`, which checks for input argument validity (only positive integers) with the `ParserUtil#parseIssueID` method.
-A new `status` object, initialised with `isCompleted` equals true is created.
+A new `status` object, initialised with `isCompleted` equals `true` is created.
 The parsed issueid and new status object are passed into and returned in an instance of the `MarkIssueCommand`, `MarkIssueCommand#execute` is called, which retrieves the issue with the parsed issueid from the `IssueList` in the system.
 The status of the issue is set to the new status object, list is updated and the UI displays the updated filtered issue list.

+Compulsory argument: VALID_ ISSUE_ID
-Example Use: `issue -m 1`
+Example use: `issue -m 1`

 #### Unmark Issue Command

 When a user enters a valid Unmark command in the interface, `AddressBookParser#parseCommand` will be called which processes the inputs, creates an instance of a command parser and calls the `IssueCommandParser#parse` method.
 Within this method, the `-u` flag is detected, calling `IssueCommandParser#parseUnmarkIssueCommand`, which checks for input argument validity (only positive integers) with the `ParserUtil#parseIssueID` method.
-A new `status` object, initialised with `isCompleted` equals false is created.
+A new `status` object, initialised with `isCompleted` equals `false` is created.
 The parsed issueid and new status object are passed into and returned in an instance of the `UnmarkIssueCommand`, `UnmarkIssueCommand#execute` is called, which retrieves the issue with the parsed issueid from the `IssueList` in the system.
 The status of the issue is set to the new status object, list is updated and the UI displays the updated filtered issue list.

+Compulsory argument: VALID_ISSUE_ID
-Example Use: `issue -u 2`
+Example use: `issue -u 2`

 #### The following sequence diagram shows how the mark command operation works for mark an issue entity:
 Example: `issue -m 1`

 #### Design Considerations

-**Aspect: Number of commands and required inputs**
+**Aspect: Method to mark and unmark issues**

-**Alternative 1: (current choice)** Mark command to mark status as completed and Unmark command to mark status as incomplete, regardless of current status of issue.
+**Alternative 1: (current choice)** Separate Mark command to mark status as completed and Unmark command to mark status as incomplete, regardless of current status of issue.
-* Pros: Requires minimal input from the user.
-User can set the status regardless of the current status.
+* Pros: Requires minimal user input and user can set desired status without reference to current status.
+Responsibilities of each command are separate and clear.
-* Cons: User is required to know two different command flags
+* Cons: More commands for the user to remember and more duplication of code.

-**Alternative 2:** Mark command which flips the status of the issue (completed issues become incomplete and vice versa).
+**Alternative 2:** A single Mark command which flips the status of the issue (completed issues become incomplete and vice versa).
-* Pros: Requires minimal input from the user
+* Pros: Requires minimal user input, only one command to remember and less duplication of code.
-* Cons: Rather than setting the state, it is simply changed from the current state.
-User has to check current status of each issue before marking it.
+* Cons: Requires user to refer to the current state in order to set it as the desired state.
+Less separation in terms of responsibilities.

-**Alternative 3:** Mark command which takes in issue id as well as the completion status to set the issue to (completed or incomplete)
+**Alternative 3:** A single Mark command which takes in issue id as well as the completion status to mark the issue as (completed or incomplete)
-* Pros: Requires only one command to set it to the desired status.
-User can set the status regardless of current status.
+* Pros: Only one command to remember, less duplication of code and user can set desired status without reference to current status.
-* Cons: Requires user to input the desired status (completed or incomplete) when marking.
+* Cons: Requires user to remember the valid input state (`completed` and `incomplete`).
+Less separation in terms of responsibilities.

-With user convenience in mind, Alternative 1 was chosen as the design method, since it allowed users to set the desired status regardless of current status with the shortest and easiest to type command possible.
+Alternative 1 was chosen as the design method since it allowed users to set the desired status regardless of current status with the shortest and easiest to type command possible.
+It also allowed for command purposes and responsibilities to be kept clear and separate.

 ### Pin Feature